dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * more ajax
   * page updates happen in background separate from full page loads
   * we will use JSON isntead of XML, but note that new html only happens once the data is fetched
+  * different pics of the same thing

 ---
 name: apis

+* data only server
 * http/s requests
   * GET, POST, etc
 * return JSON format data